-Welcome to MARAMIYAMARAMIYA (IP) SERVICES is an Intellectual property (IP) protection company that provides a full range of IP management & enforcement services throughout Middle East and all across the Globe
+MARAMIYA (IP) SERVICES is an Intellectual property (IP) protection company that provides a full range of IP management & enforcement services throughout the Middle East and all across the Globe

 First, an application for registration of a trademark must be filed with the appropriate national or regional trademark office.
 The application must contain a clear reproduction of the sign filed for registration, including any colors, forms or three-dimensional features.
 It must also contain a list of the goods or services to which the sign would apply.
 The sign must fulfill certain conditions in order to be protected as a trademark or other type of mark.
 It must be distinctive, so that consumers can distinguish it from trademarks identifying other products, as well as identify a particular product with it.
 It must neither mislead nor deceive customers nor violate public order or morality.

 Finally, the rights applied for cannot be the same as, or similar to, rights already granted to another trademark owner.
 This may be determined through search and examination by national offices, or by the opposition of third parties who claim to have similar or identical rights.

 Almost all countries in the world register and protect trademarks.
 Each national or regional office maintains a Register of Trademarks containing full application information on all registrations and renewals, which facilitates examination, search and potential opposition by third parties.
 The effects of the registration are, however, limited to the country (or, in the case of regional registration, countries) concerned.

 What is an Industrial Design?